Get insider access

 3. Best Lightweight Vacuum Under $100

 The BISSELL Featherweight Stick is worth a look if you're looking for a lightweight, all-purpose vacuum at a bargain price.
 It falls short of the Eureka Mighty Mite and BISSELL PowerForce Helix regarding debris pickup performance, especially in dealing with heavier material or messes on carpeted floors.
-However, weighing about three pounds, it's remarkably portable and is a good option for elderly users who don't want something too heavy.
+However, weighing about three pounds, it's remarkably portable and is a good option for elderly users who don't want something too heavy or bulky to maneuver around.
 Its simple design also makes it easy to maintain, as the few parts that need regular cleaning are easy to access.
 You can easily reconfigure it into a compact handheld vacuum to clean tight spots by removing its handle.

 It does a fantastic job dealing with pet hair on different surface types.
 It's also impressively effective in dealing with small debris.
 However, it can have quite a bit of trouble dealing with bulkier material, especially as its dustbin fills up and suction performance starts to degrade.
-Hazards like rug tassels can also get stuck in its floorhead, requiring you to turn off the vacuum and pull them out.
-It has a very short power cord, so you'll need to swap outlets when vacuuming even moderately far-away or large areas.
+Hazards like rug tassels can also get stuck in its floorhead, requiring you to turn off the vacuum and pull it out.
+It has a very short power cord, so you'll need to swap outlets when vacuuming from moderately far away or in large areas.

 See our review